"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 Two guys have to sneak into the hotel (the “Drug Hotel”) without raising suspicions.
 So, one guy suggests they get a hooker off the street and go through the reception desk as two guys who are gonna have sex with a professional (as a threesome).

-And his reasoning is, since it’s a love hotel and people go there to have sex, nobody would believe these two are (male) lovers, if they go alone –as two men-.
+And his reasoning is, since it’s a love hotel and people go there to have sex, nobody would believe these two are (male) lovers, if they go without a hooker –as two men-.
 And he tells the other guy:

 “Nobody will believe we two are together because…